 The granulated sugar on the outside of the cookies is absolutely optional.
 But it does help create a bit of a crust on the outside.
 And you really don’t need much granulated sugar to make that sort of magic happen. ✨

 These plain flourless peanut butter cookies are already dairy-free and gluten free naturally, with only a few ingredients.
 The secret to their crispy and chewy success is in the balance of ingredients.
 So keep that in mind as you consider whether to make changes to the recipe.

-Eggs: You could try replacing the 2 eggs in this recipe with a “chia egg” each (1 tablespoon ground chia seeds + 1 tablespoon lukewarm water, mixed and allowed to gel).
-But the eggs really do help to hold this recipe together and make it puffy and chewy rather than crunchy.
+You could try replacing the egg in this recipe with a “chia egg” each (1 tablespoon ground chia seeds + 1 tablespoon lukewarm water, mixed and allowed to gel).
+The egg really does help to hold this recipe together and make it puffy and chewy rather than crunchy.

 I’ve made this exact recipe with a granulated sugar substitute and although the texture wasn’t spot on, it worked.
 I used Lankato brand monkfruit granulated sweetener.
 Made that way, the cookies are low carb, high protein and really satisfying.